WeStandUnited/VR-Relational-Research/README.md

 Step 1) Create folder C:\Expirments

-Step 2) Copy Folders bin and UserData to this Folder
+Step 2) Copy Folder "bin"  to C:\Expirments

 Step 3) Create Questions by finding Questions.txt and following Format
 	(e.g) Question: How are you doing today?